Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-15-Core-Security-Principles/15-01-Security-Fundamentals-CIA-Triad-and-AAA/quiz.md

-# 15.01 Security Fundamentals Cia Triad And Aaa - Quiz
+# 15.01 Security Fundamentals CIA Triad and AAA - Quiz

-!!! quiz "Check your understanding"
+!!! quiz "Section 15.01 Quiz: CIA Triad and AAA"

     **Question 1:** What does the "C" in the CIA Triad represent?